Posts Tagged ‘Brian Foley’

 bowin

-Brown, an Alfa racer from way back fitted a Mazda Rotary engine then sold the car to Neville Cooper in Western Australia, where all exotic Alfas’ seem to end up!
-The ‘LHD Mildren GTA’ having been damaged too much in race accidents to continue with it.
-A Ford V8 was fitted, the car was then sold to Peter Gillon who raced it for two years before being acquired by Ricciardello and Cooper in Partnership.
+Brown, an Alfa racer from way back, fitted a Mazda Rotary engine then sold it to Neville Cooper in Western Australia, where all exotic Alfas seem to end up!
+The ‘LHD’ Mildren GTA having been damaged too much in race accidents to continue.
+A Ford V8 was fitted, then the car was sold to Peter Gillon who raced it for two years before being acquired by Ricciardello and Cooper in partnership.

 cooper 2